Could two common supplements help tame PCOS symptoms?

 Summary

-This study tests whether adding quercetin or alpha lipoic acid to standard metformin therapy can improve hormone levels, blood sugar, and cholesterol in women with PCOS.
-150 women aged 18-40 will be randomly assigned to one of three groups for three months.
-Researchers will track changes in hormones, metabolic markers, and quality of life to see if these supplements offer extra benefits.
+This study tests whether adding quercetin or alpha lipoic acid to standard metformin therapy can improve hormone levels, blood sugar, and quality of life in women with PCOS.
+About 150 women aged 18-40 will be randomly assigned to one of three groups for three months.
+Researchers will track changes in hormones, metabolism, and side effects to see if these supplements offer extra benefits.

 Get updates